- Grey Scar Road Oakworth BD22 0SA

 The 1851 Ordnance Survey map shows the area to be un-wooded and refers to Griff Hill; Griff Wood does not appear until 1892 series.
 The meaning of Griff is uncertain but may refer to the short steep side spur on which the woodland now grows.

 It is likely the wood was originally a late 19th C. plantation to provide timber locally, the presence of a mature conifer crop indicates the original plantation has been cleared or harvested and replanted.
 Before 1932 the wood had been in the ownership of William Haggas and Sons, a well known firm of worsted spinners and manufacturers.
-In 1835 the land was purchased by Oakworth Urban District Council and passed to the City of Bradford MDC in 1974 as part of the large scale local government reorganisation.
+It is believed the woodland was bought by Oakworth Urband District Council in 1935 and later transferred to the City of Bradford MDC in 1974 as part of large scale local government re-organisation.

 Tree species in the wood include beech, birch, larch, oak, Scots pine, sweet chestnut and willow.